 Preparing for the next step

 Transition is part of life for all learners.
 This can be transition to a new class in school, having a new teacher or moving on to another school, training provider or moving into employment.
-All Saints, St. Andrew’s and Hapton are committed to working in partnership with children, families and other providers to ensure positive transitions occur.
+The Saints Federation is committed to working in partnership with children, families and other providers to ensure positive transitions occur.

 Planning for transition is a part of our provision for all learners with SEN. Moving classes will be discussed with parents and children at their summer term review meeting.
 Transition to Secondary Schools will be discussed in the summer term of the Year 5, to ensure time for planning and preparation.